 Guim castle.jpg

-In the 10th Century this town was said to be ruled by a woman named Mumadona.
+In the 10th Century this town was ruled by a woman named Mumadona.
 She constructed a wooden castle from which she successfully defended her estate from the Moors and Normans.
-When Dom Afonso Henriques was proclaimed First King of Portugal in 1139, he chose Guimarães as his capital.
-We will visit the castle and nearby medieval Palace of the Dukes of Bragança, built in the 15th century.
+We will visit the 15th century castle and nearby medieval Palace of the Dukes of Bragança.
 From here, the beautiful cobbled Rua de Santa Maria, which has remained essentially unchanged for centuries, leads back down into the heart of the old town, where we are staying.

 Briteiros.jpg